FactoryXCode/MfPack/MfPack/Samples/SinkWriterToEncodeVideoSample/Example3/README.md

 Usage:
 1 - Set the desired video for output (which is currently MP4 only).
 2 - Select "Include Audio", this option is not required, and select the audio encoder.
+    NOTE: With Windows 11 24H2 Dolby AC-3 support will be discontinued.
 3 - Select "Create Slideshow".
 4 - Select the folder with your imagefiles (Supported are png, gif, jpeg and bitmap files) 5 - Select the files that should be added.